Is it legal or illegal using an electric light vehicle?

 - Riding on pavement or crowded areas use your foot to kick.

 - Wear a helmet, high-visibility vest and use a bell (electric vehicles are pretty quiet so make sure people can see you)

 - Limit the speed of your scooter to 15.5mph on urban areas.
 (Check your manual on how to or contact us)

-- Circle routes are the best place to ride you are not a motorbike even if you feel like one.
+- Cycle routes are the best place to ride.
+You are not a motorbike even if you feel like one

 - Respect road signs, rules, and other road users.